CDSoft/icd/README.md

 # Examples and tests

 The `tests` directory contains Lua configuration test scripts.
-`make tests` will execute these tests and compare the script outputs to the expected outputs.
+`ninja` executes these tests and compares the script outputs to the expected outputs.

 The syntax of output files are also checked by several tools: